 We went back for seconds with this one!
 It was so good!
 In Korea when you hear “fish cake” they’re usually referring to the very popular street food which I mentioned in my Gangnam post.

-Eomuk is hot, tasty, and served with a lovely broth, but I definitely enjoyed this one more, especially with the shrimp/prawn as an extra yummy treat.
+Eomuk is hot, tasty, and served with a lovely broth, but I definitely enjoyed this version more, especially with the shrimp/prawn as an extra yummy treat.
 Price: 3000 won (+/-R37).

 Deep Fried Shrimp

-Golden, deep fried shrimp – these were so good, we bought them both times we visited the market.
+Golden, deep fried shrimp.
+Crispy on the outside, and perfectly cooked, these were so good that we bought them both times we visited the market.

 Prawn, Shrimp, and Tteokbokki